ios1ph/BitMono/docs/source/developers/building.rst

-Building BitMono
+Building ObscuraX
 ===============

 Getting Binaries
 ---------------

-If you just need the compiled binaries, grab them `from releases <https://github.com/sunnamed434/BitMono/releases>`_.
+If you just need the compiled binaries, grab them `from releases <https://github.com/sunnamed434/ObscuraX/releases>`_.
 Open the dropdown button `Assets` and pick the archive you want.
 These binaries are built automatically via CI/CD pipeline.

 Building from Source
 -------------------